grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs/_index.md

 A database node is identified by the span having at least `db.name` or `db.system` attribute.

-The name of a database node is determined using the following span attributes in order of precedence: `peer.service`, `server.address`, `db.name`.
+The name of a database node is determined using the following span attributes in order of precedence: `peer.service`, `server.address`, `network.peer.address:network.peer.port`, `db.name`.

 ### Metrics